Yalantis/ToDoList/README.md

     };
 ```

-3. Create 'BatAdapter'.
-Pass to its constructor list of models and 'BatListener'
+Create 'BatAdapter'.
+Pass to its constructor list of models and 'BatListener'.
+Note that your model should implement 'BatModel' interface

 ```java
 mAdapter = new BatAdapter(mGoals = new ArrayList<BatModel>() {{